JackDesBwa/PhereoRoll3D/README.md

 PhereoP83D
 ==========

 I was frustrated to not be able to use native autostereoscopic capabilities of my ELEPHONE P8 3D to watch stereophotographs of Phereo website ; so I made this app to display them nicely.
+Some other display modes were added afterwards.

 Status: Proof of concept — It is working and I might improve depending of my needs

 Usage
 -----

-First, you need this phone, since it is primary intended for it.
-When the phone is in landscape mode, the app displays itself in column-interleaved to be in 3D thanks to autostereoscopic display.
+The defaults parameters are set so that when the phone is in landscape orientation, the app displays itself in column-interleaved to be seen in 3D thanks to autostereoscopic display.
+You can use other type of 3D thanks to other display modes.

 The app opens "Popular" list at startup.